Oneo64/Auldworlde/Characters/Ljorn.md

 Ljörn is a warrior who sometimes utilizes galdrastafir.

-When at work, Ljörn can be found at his house chopping firewood, checking his family's farm for weeds, or helping Alfrir and Ulfnir carry wood they felled back to their home.
-In his free time, he would play Plattrægnall with someone (mostly with Alfrir), or go into the forest to explore.
+When at work, Ljörn chops firewood, checks his family's farm for weeds, or helps Alfrir and Ulfnir carry wood back home.
+In his free time, he plays Rægatafl with someone (mostly with Alfrir), goes into the forest to explore, or visits Rúna.

 ## Appearance
 Ljörn has long, dark blond hair has gentle but messy waves and is a little longer than shoulder length.
 He has a light stubble and fair skin.
 Often, his hair is pulled back and then secured by a cloth strip that he ties around his head.
 His eyes are hooded, downturned, and dark pale blue, making him seem sad or tired to many people.
 He stands at 5'9" and has an average build for a warrior.